caroline-jeffra/caroline-jeffra/README.md

 # Hi there 👋

-I’m a full stack developer with more than 10 years of experience in academic research and data management.
+I’m a backend developer with more than 10 years of experience in academic research and data management.

 ## What I speak
 <p align="left">